 You’ve likely heard it before: brewing beer leaves a large carbon footprint.
 It’s one of the reasons why larger regional brands often make massive investments in renewable energy, wastewater treatment systems, or even carbon recapture technology to offset some of their environmental impact.
 But what can a smaller micro brewery do, especially one without deep pockets?
 As three eco-inspired Massachusetts breweries have demonstrated, you’d be surprised.

-When Mike Pasalacqua launched Harper Lane Brewery two years ago, one of his priorities was to start an eco-friendly brand without investing too much up-front money.
+When Mike Pasalacqua launched Harper Lane Brewery nearly three years ago, one of his priorities was to start an eco-friendly brand without investing too much up-front money.
 So he did something practically no other brewer was doing at the time – packaged his off-premise retail beer in growlers.
 “It was the only profitable option given the small scale I’m brewing at,” he explained, referring to his 2-barrel nano operation.
 “The cost of a canning line, or even mobile canning, wasn’t practical.”
-The decision turned out to be a win-win, allowing Pasalacqua to sell his beer at high enough margins while providing eco-conscious consumers with a refillable option for take home beer.
+The decision turned out to be a win-win, allowing Pasalacqua to sell his beer at high enough margins while providing environmentally conscious consumers with a refillable option for take home beer.
 “The novelty of a growler next to all those cans on beer store shelves these days hasn’t hurt either,” he says.
 Not only has it helped distinguish his brand, he believes, but It’s helped him develop a loyal customer base in the liquor stores he self distributes to.

 In addition to being an economic and eco-friendly method for packing takeaway beer, refillable growlers allowed Harper Lane to continue selling its beer through the Covid-19 pandemic when keg sales vanished overnight.
 “I’m in the process of building a new growler-filling machine and expanding that side of the business,” says Pasalacqua, who prior to the crisis sold more than half his beer in keg format.
 The hope is to one day have a brick and mortar space of his own, but for now he’s brewing his beer under an alternating proprietor relationship with another brewery.
 A model built on what economists and environmentalists refer to as the sharing economy, the agreement allows him to share a brewhouse by mashing in at times when it would otherwise be idle, and to rent unoccupied space for storing his fermentation tanks, glycol chiller, and kegs.